 Postdoctoral Writing Fellow and Visiting Assistant Professor

-I received my Ph.D. in English from Rutgers University, where I was a Jacob K. Javits Fellow, and I received my BA in English and Women's Studies from West Chester University.
-As a graduate student, I also attended the School of Criticism and Theory at Cornell University.
-I have long-standing interests in queer theory and culture, affect studies, experimental aesthetics, visual media, and the intersections of law and literature.
-I teach courses on postmodern and contemporary fiction, theories of gender and sexuality, globalization, and popular culture and digital media.
-My writing and book reviews have been published in GLQ, Postmodern Culture, symploke, and College Literature.
+Tyler Bradway received his Ph.D. in English from Rutgers University, where he was a Jacob K. Javits Fellow, and he received his BA in English and Women's Studies from West Chester University.
+He also attended the School of Criticism and Theory at Cornell University.
+He has long-standing interests in queer theory and culture, affect studies, experimental fiction, and the intersections of law and literature.
+He teaches courses on postmodern and contemporary fiction, theories of gender and sexuality, and digital popular culture.
+His writing has been published in GLQ, Postmodern Culture, symploke, and College Literature.

-I am currently revising this project in my book manuscript, Bad Reading, Bad Writing: Affect and the Politics of Queer Experimental Writing.
+He is currently revising this project in a book manuscript, Bad Reading: Affect and the Politics of Queer Experimental Literature.
 This project has been supported by multiple grants from the Mellon Foundation.
-I have recently published an excerpt from the manuscript in GLQ: A Journal of Gay and Lesbian Studies.
+An excerpt from the manuscript has recently been published in GLQ: A Journal of Gay and Lesbian Studies.

 My Top Link: "Permeable We!: Affect and the Ethics of Intersubjectivity in Eve Sedgwick's A Dialogue on Love" (GLQ)